top of page

 If you asked your team to tell you about their recent mistakes, would their mood change?
 Would they feel comfortable being honest?
 If not, that’s really dangerous.
 And it’s on you.
 If your team can’t talk openly about mistakes, they won’t learn.
 And, as a startup, when you stop learning, you die.

-Remember: Your employees will copy your behaviour.
+Remember: Your employees will copy your behavior.
 That can be your greatest lever or your greatest curse.
 So pull it in the right direction!

 Nature or Nurture?